Account Fraud Takeover Definition

 Account takeover fraud, also known as account compromise, occurs when a cyber attacker gains control of a legitimate account.

 Once they have control of an account, attackers can launch a variety of attacks, such as:

-- Internal phishing: Emails sent from employee to employee within the same organization using a compromised corporate account
+- Internal phishing: Emails sent from employee to employee within the same organisation using a compromised corporate account

-- Supply-chain phishing: Most organizations do business over email.
+- Supply-chain phishing: Most organisations do business over email.
 An attacker who gains control over a legitimate account can assume your employee’s identity to defraud customers and business partners.

 - BEC-style attacks: Think of account takeovers as the ultimate impersonation tactic.
 In ATO, attackers hijack an email account to essentially become the person it belongs to.
 ATO attacks bypass many email authentication controls.

 - Data exfiltration: Gaining access to someone’s mailbox, attackers can access not just email, but also calendar events, contacts and sensitive data in file shares.

 - Financial fraud: If attackers gain control of someone’s bank or account or other financial services, they can steal funds directly with fraudulent wire transfers and purchases.